maryadepoju98/maryadepoju98.github.io/index.md

 #### 2. Uses

 After a weeks' worth of observations these are the most common uses of my communal microwave.
 The (*) denoates that the use is not as common but still applicable.
-For most of the common use function the microwave already has buttons set to these features.

 - Heating food
 - Defrosting chicken